ThIsLinked/AuroraStoreCrxmson/README.md

 ###### @ 2023 [ThIsLinked](https://t.me/thislinked) / [dhwh](https://4pda.to/forum/index.php?showuser=9870529)

-# Main changelog from original
+# Main changes from original
 > **Note:**
 ```
 Android Studio mangles the code of some resources at compiling time.